-We are not aware of new slabs; however, we have included this information if necessary.
-We recommend that the upper 18 inches of the native soils within slab areas be re-compacted to at least 95 percent of the modified proctor (ASTM D1557 Test Method).
+We recommend that the upper 12 inches of the native soils within slab areas be re-compacted to at least 95 percent of the modified proctor (ASTM D1557 Test Method).

 Often, a vapor barrier is considered below concrete slab areas.
 However, the usage of a vapor barrier could result in curling of the concrete slab at joints.
 Floor covers sensitive to moisture typically requires the usage of a vapor barrier.
 A materials or structural engineer should be consulted regarding the detailing of the vapor barrier below concrete slabs.
 Exterior slabs typically do not utilize vapor barriers.